cch71/T27FundraisingWebApp/README.md

 There is nothing special about the API Gateway other than exposing an AWS Lambda required it at the time this app was developed.
 The first iteration used more individual REST api's to request/submit data.
-This ultimately lead to a lot of complexity and calls to the API.
+This ultimately lead to a lot of complexity and seperate calls to the API.
 The second iteration is now using GraphQL queries with a minimal number of AWS API Gateway requests.

-The AWS Lambda is written in the Go language.
-The first iteration was written in python however not being a type safe language this also lead to some maintenance issues.
-Go being a compilable language also meant that this was ultimately cheaper than the python implementation.
-While python has faster cold start times, because it is in an interpreted language and in general slower meant that the Go compiled version was actually faster for doing more which equated to less lambda compute time which was cheaper.
+The AWS Lambda is also now written in the Go language.
+The first iteration was written in Python3 however not being a type safe language this also lead to some maintenance issues.
+The Go language being a compilable language also meant that this was ultimately cheaper than the
+Python implementation.
+While Python has faster cold start times, because it is in an interpreted language and in general slower, meant that the Go compiled version was actually faster for doing more which equated to less lambda compute time which was cheaper.

 The functionality of the Lambda is to convert the GraphQL request into actionable queries to the backend database.
 The GraphQL also gives a schema that is easy to validate that the incoming request is in fact valid GraphQL.
 It also provides a standard that can be used to abstract the request from the data source backend.
-The first iteration involved REST apis with a one to one query against the AWS DynamoDB.
+The first iteration involved REST APIs with a one to one query against the AWS DynamoDB.
 When it was determined that CockroachDB was a cheaper/better alternative it would have required changing all the different REST/Backing Lambada functions.
 Switching to GraphQL allowed us to reduce this to a single Lambda, which more efficiently used the Lambda services, but also will allow us to switch datasources in the future without having to change the API interface.